-Verb shows the action in past continuous tense
+A verb shows the action in the past continuous tense

-In Past Continuous Tense, verb shows that the past action continued for some time.
+In Past Continuous Tense, the verb shows that the past action continued for some time.

 Like continuous present tense, we can call continuous past tense as imperfect or progressive past tense.

 In this sentence, the auxiliary verb ‘was /were’ is used with the present participle.

 Use of auxiliary verb in the past continuous tense